Juan-David-30/MySecondBrain/🧠 - Second brain/Programming languages.md

 ## By its compilation time
 + **Interpreted**: are compiled at the time of executing (This process is made by a [[Interpreters|Interpreter]])
 + **Compiled**: are compiled before start running the code (Process made by a [[Compilers|compiler]])
+## By its typed
++ **Dynamically**: Languages in which you don't have to specify the type of data that a function will return, or the type of data that a variable will save neither.
++ **Static**: Languages in which you do have to specify the [[Data type|type of data]] that you'll save or work with in the code.
 ---

 # Common functionalities